Policies Governing Majors and Concentrations

 Note: Students must submit all required paperwork relevant to petitioning major departments for transfer credit toward the major or concentration in the same semester in which the major or concentration is declared; failure to meet this deadline will result in the loss of eligibility for transfer credit toward the major or concentration.

 Students should have a strong academic record and excellent academic reasons for choosing to declare two majors.
-Students who wish to double-major must declare both majors prior to completing 75 credits toward the degree.
+Students who wish to double-major must declare both majors prior to completing 75 points toward the degree.
 Double majors are different from combined majors such as Economics-Philosophy or Economics-Statistics.
 For a double major, students must complete all the requirements for each major as outlined by the department.
 Candidates for a double major must have a minimum GPA of 3.2 and need to provide the Committee on Academic Standing with a compelling statement about their reasons for double-majoring.

 Double majors are required to complete separate sets of requirements for each major; a single course may not be counted twice.
 Any allowable exceptions must be stated in the description of the major.
 Double majors are bound by the rules applicable to all GS students concerning overlap between major and core requirements, which limit this overlap to a maximum of two courses.

 GS students have the option to structure and declare an independent, interdisciplinary major in cases where the student's plan of study cannot be accommodated by one of the approximately 70 undergraduate programs currently available at Columbia.
-The independent major must be declared before the completion of 80 units of credit toward the degree and is restricted to students with a minimum GPA of 3.5.
+The independent major must be declared before the completion of 80 points toward the degree and is restricted to students with a minimum GPA of 3.5.
 Students should first discuss their interest in an independent major with their GS advisors.
 If the proposed plan of study seems academically reasonable, the student is referred to the Senior Associate Dean of Academic Affairs to develop their proposal.
 The petition will be reviewed by the CC/GS Joint Committee on Instruction, whose formal approval is required for all independent majors.
 Students with independent majors may be eligible for departmental honors.